alexgoodell/iatreum/_posts/2015-07-22-what-are-lymphomas-and-malt-lymphomas-print.markdown

 Surrounding the germinal center is a ring of small, dark, tightly-packed B cells which comprise the __mantle zone__.
 Directly outsize of the mantle zone is the __marginal zone__, which is also comprised of B-cells.
 Lymphomas can arise from each of these areas, and are thus classified as __follicular__ (germinal center), __mantle zone__, or __marginal zone__ lymphomas.

 Now that we remember a bit about the internal structure of the lymph tissue, let’s remind ourselves a bit about the MALT.
 As Adnan taught us in his 5.7.1 LO, there are only two primary lymphoid organs: the thymus and the bone marrow.
 In terms of secondary lymphoid tissue, we have the lymph nodes, the spleen, __mucosal-associated lymphoid tissue (MALT)__ and the bronchus-associated lymphoid tissue (BALT).
 The MALT is a huge collection of blood cells that monitor and protect our alimentary tract.
 In fact, it holds 70% of our immune cells!
-Included in the MALT are our tonsils, Peyer’s patches in the ilium, and our appendix (see my 4.1.1 Lymph histology).
+Included in the MALT are our tonsils, Peyer’s patches in the ilium, and our appendix.

 ##Pathogenesis of MALT lymphoma